A Borrowed Identity

-It tells the story of Eyad, an Israeli-Palestinian teenager from Tira who moves to Jerusalem to attend an elite Jewish high school, where he meets Naomi, a Jewish student, and falls in love with her.
+The film tells the story of Eyad, an Israeli-Palestinian teenager from Tira who moves to Jerusalem to attend an elite Jewish high school, where he meets Naomi, a Jewish student, and falls in love with her.
 As part of his school-mandated community service, he meets Yonatan, who suffers from muscular dystrophy, and his mother Edna.

+In May 2014, the film was selected to open the Jerusalem Film Festival.
+However, the beginning of the IDF's Operation Protective Edge in the Gaza Strip in July 2014 and the tense security situation at the time delayed the film's completion by an additional four months.
+Its title was also slightly changed, with the addition of a subtitle, "A Borrowed Identity", to avoid provocations.
+The film was also chosen for screening at the Locarno Film Festival in Switzerland.